toddaustin/css-team-project-2/escape.md

-#encodeURI()
+#escape()
-*Used to encode URI instances in a string, replaces escape(), which has been deprecated*
+*Used to encode a string*

-The encodeURI() function encodes a string where special characters are encoded into their respective Uniform Resource Identifier (URI).
-URI can be from one to four escape sequences which represent the [UTF-8](http://www.fileformat.info/info/charset/UTF-8/list.htm) encoding of the character. encodeURI() is used when you want to create a working URL when the URL includes special characters other than the following:
+The escapeI() function encodes a string where special characters are encoded. escape() is used to create a working URL when the URL includes special characters other than alphanumeric characters and the following punctuation: `@ * _ . -  /`
-`alphanumeric characters  - _ . ! ~ * ' ( ) #  $  &  +  /  :  ; ,  =  ?  @`

 Usage: